Devil’s Millhopper Geological State Park

 - Picnic Area:

-- Shaded picnic tables near the parking area provide a peaceful spot for visitors to enjoy a meal or snack before or after exploring the park.
+- Picnic tables near the entrance area provide a convenient place for a quick meal or break before or after your walk.

 - Accessibility: